rclone/rclone/MANUAL.md

 This is a backend for the [Seafile](https://www.seafile.com/) storage service:
 - It works with both the free community edition or the professional edition.
-- Seafile versions 6.x and 7.x are all supported.
+- Seafile versions 6.x, 7.x, 8.x and 9.x are all supported.
 - Encrypted libraries are also supported.
 - It supports 2FA enabled users
+- Using a Library API Token is **not** supported

 ## Configuration